 Is online therapy enough for depression?

 Sources and review note.
 This page is educational and was reviewed for wording and source links in May 2026.
-It is not a diagnosis, crisis service, or substitute for care from a clinician who can assess your situation.
+It is not a diagnosis, a crisis service, or a substitute for care from a clinician who can assess your situation.